afermg/aliby/docs/source/INSTALL.md

 Or using [pyenv](https://github.com/pyenv/pyenv) with pyenv-virtualenv:

-    $ pyenv install 3.8.13
+    $ pyenv install 3.8.14
-    $ pyenv virtualenv 3.8.13 aliby
+    $ pyenv virtualenv 3.8.14 aliby
     $ pyenv local aliby

 ## Pipeline installation

 ### Pip version
-Once you have created your local environment, run:
+Once you have created and activated your virtual environment, run:

+If you are analysing data locally:

-    $ cd aliby
+    $ pip install aliby

+If you are contacting an OMERO server:

-    $ pip install -e ./
+    $ pip install aliby[network]

+NOTE: Support for OMERO servers in GNU/Linux computers requires building ZeroC-Ice, thus it requires build tools.
+The versions for Windows and MacOS are provided as Python wheels and thus installation is faster.

 ### Git version

 We use [ poetry ](https://python-poetry.org/docs/#installation) for dependency management.

-In case you want to have local versions (usually for development) the main three aliby dependencies you must install them in a specific order:
+In case you want to have local version:

     $ git clone git@git.ecdf.ed.ac.uk:swain-lab/aliby/aliby.git
-    $ git clone git@git.ecdf.ed.ac.uk:swain-lab/aliby/postprocessor.git
-    $ git clone git@git.ecdf.ed.ac.uk:swain-lab/aliby/agora.git

     $ cd aliby && poetry install
-    $ cd ../postprocessor && poetry install
-    $ cd ../agora && poetry install

-And that should install all three main dependencies in an editable mode.
-The same process can be used for [BABY](https://git.ecdf.ed.ac.uk/swain-lab/aliby/baby)
+This will automatically install the [ BABY ](https://git.ecdf.ed.ac.uk/swain-lab/aliby/baby) segmentation software.
+Support for additional segmentation and tracking algorithms is under development.

+### Troubleshooting

+Segmentation has been tested on: Mac OSX Mojave, Ubuntu 20.04 and Arch Linux.
+Data processing has been tested on all the above and Windows 11.